ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 Note that not all monitoring cycles were replaces with events: on every 15 seconds (by default), oVirt-engine still polls the statuses of all VMs, including their statistics.
 These cycles are called 'statistics cycles'.

 ## Scope of this work
-An indication that monitoring is inefficient is when it does too many things while the system is stable (I prefer the term 'stable' over 'idle' since the virtual machines could actually be in use).
+An indication that monitoring is inefficient is when it works hard while the system is stable (I prefer the term 'stable' over 'idle' since the virtual machines could actually be in use).
 For example, when virtual machnines don't change (no operation is done on these VMs and nothing in their environment is changed), one could expect the monitoring not to do anything except for processing and persisting statistics data (that is likely to change frequently).

 Unfortunately it was not the case in oVirt.
 The next figure shows the 'self time' of hot-spots in the interaction  with the database in oVirt 3.6 during the time an environment with one host and 6000 VMs was stable for 1 hour.
 I will elaborate on these number later on, but for now just note that the red color is the overall execution time of DB queries/updates.
 The more red color we see, the more busy the monitoring is.